Gonzalo-Coradello/crumbly-app/README.md

 - Session persistance with SQLite.
 - Profile picture update from camera or image gallery.
 - Recipes filtered by categories.
-- User can save recipes in his favorites as well as create custom lists.
+- Users can save recipes to their favorites as well as create custom lists.
-- User can create, update and delete his own recipes.
+- Users can create, update and delete their own recipes.
-- User can review recipes, optionally including a picture.
+- Users can review recipes, optionally including a picture.

 ## Características: